bocoup/gaia-notes/development-cycle.md

         cd path/to/B2G
         ./flash.sh

-   Or to just build the gecko layer:
+   Or to just build the gecko layer from `m-c`:

         ./flash.sh gecko